-The IEA examines the full spectrum of energy issues including oil, gas and coal supply and demand, renewable energy technologies, electricity markets. energy efficiency, access to energy, demand side management and much more.
-Through its work, the IEA advocates policies that will enhance the reliability, affordability and sustainability of eneray in its 32 Member countries, 13 Association countries and bevond.
+The IFA examines the full spectrum of energy issues including oil, gas and coal supply and demand, renewable energy technologies. electricity markets, energy efficiency, access to energy. demand side management and much more.
+Through its work, the IEA advocates policies that will enhance the reliability, affordability and sustainability of energy in its 31 member countries.
+13 association countries and beyond.